Skip to Main Content

 A well-structured onboarding is crucial for setting the stage for a successful volunteer experience.
 It helps new volunteers understand the organization’s mission, values, and policies and prepares them for their roles.

-Here are 4 elements that your volunteer onboarding should include.
+Here are four elements that your volunteer onboarding should include.

 A thorough orientation session is your chance to equip new volunteers with all the tools they’ll need to make a big impact.
 Here’s how to make it count:

-• Welcome & Introduction: Start with a warm welcome to make new volunteers feel valued.
-Introduce them to your nonprofit’s leadership and staff, helping them put faces to names and feel part of the team.
-Share a brief history of the organization, highlighting key milestones and achievements to foster a sense of pride and belonging.
+• Welcome & Introduction: Introduce your new volunteers to your nonprofit’s leadership and staff, then share a brief history of the organization that fosters a sense of pride and belonging.

-• Mission & Values: Provide an overview of your nonprofit’s mission, values, and goals, and explain how their volunteer work will contribute.
-Discuss the impact of the organization’s work in the community, using both individual stories and overall statistics to illustrate the difference volunteers make.
+• Mission & Values: Provide an overview of your nonprofit’s mission, values, and goals, and explain how their volunteer work will make a real impact.

 • Policies & Procedures: Explain important policies and procedures, including safety protocols, confidentiality agreements, and attendance requirements.
-Provide a volunteer handbook that includes all the policies discussed and additional information about the organization.
+Provide a volunteer handbook if you have one.

 • Tour of Facilities: Give volunteers a tour of your organization’s facilities (if you have them), including workspaces, restrooms, and emergency exits.
 Introduce them to key staff members and other volunteers they will be working with to foster a sense of community and teamwork.